u2i/rspec-hive/README.md

 #### Docker image
 Once you have generated a config file you should download to your local machine proper docker image.
 You can create your own docker image.
 However if you would like to use ours just run:

-    $ rake hive_tests:docker:download_image
+    $ rake spec:hive:docker:download_image

 It will download `nielsensocial/hive` from [dockerhub](https://hub.docker.com/r/nielsensocial/hive/).
 You can change Docker's storage base directory (where container and images go) using the -goption when starting the Docker daemon.
 If you have another image you can also use this rake task and provide special argument:
 * DOCKER_IMAGE_NAME - image name that should be pulled

 #### Running docker container
 You should now be ready to run your docker container.
 To do this run:

-    $ rake hive_tests:docker:run
+    $ rake spec:hive:docker:run

-This command will run docker container using default config `hive_tests_config.yml` and default docker image `nielsensocial/hive`.
+This command will run docker container using default config `rspec-hive.yml` and default docker image `nielsensocial/hive`.
 You can pass arguments like:
 * CONFIG_FILE - name of config file to use
 * DOCKER_IMAGE_NAME - docker image to use